jedahan/jedahan.github.com/resume/index.md

 ## communities

 #### [NYC Mesh][]
-* member, node operator, developer, working on security documentation, outreach and installs.
+* Member, node operator, developer, working on security documentation, outreach and installs.

 #### [NYC Resistor][]
-* member, teacher, where I built out [Baculus][], working on CNC milling/machining and repair.
+* Member, teacher, where I built out [Baculus][], working on CNC milling/machining and repair.

 #### [Recurse Center][]
-* Created a custom NES/famicom controller (in C and arduino) that could playback emulator speedruns on real hardware, build the basics of a blockchain client in rust, and learned a bit about networking layers with an online MOOC.
+* Participant.
+Created a custom NES/famicom controller (in C and arduino) that could playback emulator speedruns on real hardware, build the basics of a blockchain client in rust, and learned a bit about networking layers with an online MOOC.

 #### [Recurse Center][]
 * Researcher, where I built [a programmable room][], creating tools for building interactivity in a physical space.